Case Studies

 During 2016 and 2017, Joel was evaluated at Stanford and at UC San Diego, where movement disorder specialists diagnosed probable MSA-C. Despite orthostatic hypotension, frequent urinary tract infections, increased speech problems, and swallowing difficulties, Joel continued to work as an attorney.

-Joel retired in August 2018 but continued to lead an active life with his family.
-Despite the physical challenges of MSA, Joel remained active and continued travelling with family, using a walker or wheelchair, including trips to London, Iceland, and Hawaii–as recently as August 2019.
+Joel retired in August 2018.
+Despite the physical challenges of MSA, Joel continued travelling with family, using a walker or wheelchair, including trips to London, Iceland, and Hawaii–as recently as August 2019.

-During the last six months of his life, Joel was on hospice care at home.
-He was given oxygen several times a day for breathing problems.
+During his last six months, Joel was on hospice care at home.
+He was given oxygen several times a day.
 Tremors in his limbs and neck worsened.
-Although Joel was able to talk and eat most foods until the end, he became bedridden.
-Joel retained a positive outlook and sense of humor until he passed away in his sleep in February 2020.
-After learning about BSN at an MSA conference in 2018, Joel decided to donate his brain.
+He became bedridden.
+Joel was able to talk and eat most foods until the end.
+He retained a positive outlook and sense of humor until he passed away in his sleep in February 2020.
+After learning about Brain Support Network at an MSA conference in 2018, Joel decided to donate his brain.
 The brain autopsy at the Mayo Clinic revealed both cerebellar and parkinsonism types of MSA.

 JOHN YANEZ-PASTOR

 In 2009, John began having autonomic symptoms.
 Following his diagnosis with Multiple System Atrophy (MSA) in 2011, John was determined to keep moving for as long as he could.
 He participated in water therapy twice a week in a local pool.
-He had physical therapy, occupational therapy, and speech therapy.
+He had physical, occupational, and speech therapy.

 John gave generously of his time to support others in the local MSA community.
 He was always willing to share a positive angle with a family coping with a new MSA diagnosis.